-In Program Year 2021, the City of Naperville will fund a total of 9 CDBG projects, including grant administration expenses.
-These awards are based on a projected Program Year 2021 allocation of \$530,000.
+In Program Year 2022, the City of Naperville will fund a total of 10 CDBG projects, including grant administration expenses.
+The final awards are based on a projected Program Year 2022 allocation of \$565,000.
+The projects reflect the City's commitment to preserving and increasing affordable housing options for its most vulnerable residents.
+Projects include: